TampereHacklab/mulysa/README.md

 Just do one first with either dummy data or good guess then do the other.

-## as a logged in admin user in mulysa:
+## as a logged in admin user in mulysa

 - go to: `https://yourmulysadomain/admin/oauth2_provider/application/`
 - click on `add application`